 Hey everyone, Jimmy with JimsReviewRoom.

-A few days ago, I reviewed the Skull Candy Ink’d, you might have seen that on the channel, very similar in design, slightly cheaper in price, and it was super basic.
+A few days ago, I reviewed the Skull Candy Ink’d, you might have seen that on the website, very similar in design, slightly cheaper in price, and it was super basic.
 Today, we’re looking at the Method Wireless, geared towards those more sport oriented, or those simply wanting water resistance for peace of mind.
-I personally bought at the retail price of $59 dollars, making these one of the cheapest pair of Brand Name, big-box retailer sport earphones I’ve reviewed on the channel.
-What I’ll do is place my links in the video description below, click on my links and they’ll give you the most updated prices as of today.
+I personally bought at the retail price of $59 dollars, making these one of the cheapest pair of Brand Name, big-box retailer sport earphones I’ve reviewed on the site.
+What I’ll do is place my links up above, click on my links and they’ll give you the most updated prices as of today.

 While wearing these, they do stay in the ear for running and jogging, but one problem I usually find on the over the neck wearing styles, they tend to bounce.
 With the Method’s, I’m happy to say they barely if move at all while running compared to the competition.
 If you look at the side profile, they’re built to contour around your neck and somewhat bows down to hug your upper chest and clavicle bone area.
 They’re super light weight, not cumbersome, and stable during your activities.
 Keep in mind, these are sport earphones and Skull Candy promotes these as sweat resistant, and with my quick testing of spraying water all over these, they still function perfectly fine.
 I would of course not get these wet too often, but there is some protection nonetheless.